 - IAFL meetings and conferences: we work with hotels, destination management companies and conference management companies to deliver the conference and social programmes

-- Information technology service providers: we use a number of systems and tools to manage our organisation, for example our website, membership management system, e-mail service and e-commerce system
+- Information technology service providers: we use a number of systems and tools to manage our organisation, for example our website, membership management system, e-mail service, webinars and online meetings system and e-commerce system

 Your rights to view or change your personal data or to object